stephperillo/Cryptocurrencies/README.md

 ![names](https://github.com/stephperillo/Cryptocurrencies/blob/main/Resources/names.png)

-Next I removed the `CoinName` column the `crypto_df` DatafFrame since it will not be used on the clustering algorithm.
+Next I removed the `CoinName` column from the `crypto_df` DatafFrame since it will not be used on the clustering algorithm.

 This is what `crypto_df` looks like at this point: